bem-archive/bem-articles/borschik/borschik.en.md

 ## CSS and JS minification

-Borschik minifies CSS with [CSSO](https://github.com/css/csso) and JS with ([UglifyJS](https://github.com/mishoo/UglifyJS) v1.2).
+borschik minifies CSS with [CSSO](https://github.com/css/csso) and JS with ([UglifyJS](https://github.com/mishoo/UglifyJS) v1.2).

 You can disable minification with `--minimize=no` option.
 It's enabled by default.

 ## Relative links to resources

-Borschik can tranform urls in CSS (and other technologies) from relative to absolute, or relative to a different base, according to configuration.
+borschik can tranform urls in CSS (and other technologies) from relative to absolute, or relative to a different base, according to configuration.
 (`.borschik` file in any directory).
 Configuration relates to the directory where it's located.
 Configuration is more important as higher in file system hierarchy is located.